pgfisico/arduino-project-temperature-display/display-test.md

 # TODO

-- Consider making this display test page, don't explain how the code works.
+* Consider making this display test page, don't explain how the code works.
 Cover in the Combined code with the LUT
-- Error in code, should shift twice...
-- Is it necessary to test display position??
+* Is it necessary to test display position?? \(Displays currently mirror\)
+* Add demo of what a successful test looks like

+---

 ```c
 const int SERIAL_DATA_PIN = 3;